pixie-io/blog.px.dev/content/blog/nodepool-upgrades/index.md

 Note that you’ll need to ensure that there are more than one replica (at least temporarily, during the upgrade) in order for the nodes to be able to be upgraded.

+### Daemonsets

+A [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) ensures that all (or some) nodes run a copy of a pod.
+Daemonsets are often used for node monitoring or log collection and do not typically serve traffic.
+For these use cases, it’s usually acceptable to have a small gap in data during the worker node upgrade.

 ### StatefulSets

 A [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset) is the Kubernetes controller type used to manage stateful applications, such as databases or messaging queues.
 Upgrading StatefulSets requires more consideration than upgrading Deployments.

 To eliminate downtime, ensure that you have configured the following:

-1. Add a PodDisruptionBudget (see the explanation in the previous section).
+1. Add a PodDisruptionBudget (see the explanation in the "Deployments" section).
 For quorum-based applications, ensure that the number of replicas running is never brought below the number needed for quorum (e.g, `minAvailable: 51%`).
 2. Make sure you have more than one replica (at least temporarily, during the upgrade).
 3. Ensure that any PersistentVolumes are [retained](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#persistentvolumeclaim-retention).
 4. For quorum-based applications, make sure you’ve configured a [Readiness](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-readiness-probes).

 #### StatefulSet Potential Incident #1

-To illustrate the importance of PDBs when upgrading StatefulSets, let’s consider an example cluster that uses [STAN](https://docs.nats.io/legacy/stan/intro), a distributed messaging system.
+To illustrate the importance of a PodDisruptionBudget (PDB) when upgrading a StatefulSet, let’s consider an example cluster that uses [STAN](https://docs.nats.io/legacy/stan/intro), a distributed messaging system.

-STAN relies on a [raft](https://raft.github.io/) consensus for quorum, meaning that a majority (> 50%) of servers need to be available to agree upon decisions.
+STAN relies on a [Raft](https://raft.github.io/) consensus for quorum, meaning that a majority (> 50%) of servers need to be available to agree upon decisions.
 This cluster’s STAN StatefulSet has 5 replicas.
 If 2 of these replicas fail, the STAN can still operate.
 However, if more than 2 replicas fail, STAN will not be able to reach quorum and will stop working.

-Our example cluster's STAN StatefulSet does not have a PodDisruptionBudget (PDB).
+Our example cluster's STAN StatefulSet does not have a PDB.
 With this configuration, it is possible to lose quorum during an upgrade in the following way:

 - Given the lack of a PDB, the control plan indicates that any number of STAN pods can be disrupted.
 - This means that the node pool upgrade is able to disrupt more than 50% of the STAN pods at the same time.
 In this case, 3 of the 5 STAN pods get evicted at once when the first node is drained.